 Your Home Is Worth More If Your Neighborhood Is Hot

 Trendy neighborhoods come and go.
 Is your neighborhood on the rise or on the decline?
 Factors like jobs, schools, crime, and development can have a gradual effect on desirability.
 Don’t make the mistake of assuming your neighborhood is exactly as desirable as when you moved in.

 Your Home’s Value Is A Moving Target

-The market is very fluid.
+“What’s My Home Worth” is not an absolute.
+It is relative to what is happening in a fluid market.
 At any given moment economic conditions, politics or other homes on the market can affect your home’s market value.